Global Impact and Balancing Act: Deciphering the Effect of Fluorination on B1s Binding Energies in Fluorinated $h$-BN Nanosheets: Abstract

 \section{Abstract}

-X-ray photoelectron spectroscopy (XPS) plays an important characterization role in the pursuit of controllable fluorination of two-dimensional hexagonal boron nitride ($h$-BN).
+X-ray photoelectron spectroscopy (XPS) is an important characterization tool in the pursuit of controllable fluorination of two-dimensional hexagonal boron nitride ($h$-BN).
 However, there is a lack of clear spectral interpretation and seemingly conflicting measurements exist.
 To discern the structure-spectroscopy relation, we performed a comprehensive first-principles study on the boron 1s edge XPS of fluorinated $h$-BN (F-BN) nanosheets.
 By gradually introducing 1--6 fluorine atoms into different boron or nitrogen sites, we created various F-BN structures with doping ratios ranging from 1-6\%.
 Our calculations reveal that fluorines landed at boron or nitrogen sites exert competitive effects on the B1s binding energies (BEs), leading to red or blue shifts in different measurements.
-Our calculations affirmed the hypothesis that fluorination affects 1s BEs of all borons in the $\pi$-conjugated system, undermining the transferability from $h$-BN to F-BN.
-Additionally, we observe that the BE generally increases with higher fluorine concentration when both boron and nitrogen atoms are non-exclusively fluorinated.
+Our calculations affirmed the hypothesis that fluorination affects 1s BEs of all borons in the $\pi$-conjugated system, opposing the transferability from $h$-BN to F-BN.
+Additionally, we observe that BE generally increases with higher fluorine concentration when both borons and nitrogens are non-exclusively fluorinated.
 These findings provide critical insights into how fluorination affects boron's 1s BEs, contributing to a better understanding of fluorination functionalization processes in $h$-BN and its potential applications in materials science.

 Fluorine is the element with the highest electronegativity in the periodic table.
 Fluorination can dramatically alter the properties of diverse materials, such as boron nitride nanosheets\cite{radhakrishnan2017fluorinated, ul_ahmad_novel_2019, venkateswarlu2019effective, zhou_electronic_2010, ahmad_experimental_2020, zhang_first-principles_2019, du_one-step_2014}, boron nitride nanotubes\cite{tang_fluorination_2005, li_fluorination-induced_2008}, and carbon-based materials\cite{touhara_property_2000, bischof_chemical_2023, nanse_fluorination_1997, barbosa_fluorination_2014}, thereby enabling the acquisition of novel chemical and physical attributes.
 Fluorination has been demonstrated to be an effective strategy to transition hexagonal boron nitride ($h$-BN), also often referred as ``white graphene'', into a wide-bandgap semiconductor showcasing unconventional magnetic properties\cite{radhakrishnan2017fluorinated, ul_ahmad_novel_2019, zhou_electronic_2010, ahmad_experimental_2020, zhang_first-principles_2019, du_one-step_2014}.
 The flexibility of this modulation lies both in the degree of fluorination and the fluorination sites, which can occur at both B and N atoms\cite{radhakrishnan2017fluorinated}.
 Structurally, fluorination at either site changes its bonding type from sp$^2$ to sp$^3$ hybridization.
 Achieving controllable fluorination is a subject of keen interest to material scientists.